 How long does it take for probate to be granted after sending the application?

 Unlike the administration aspect of probate, the probate office does provide a bit more structure to the process.
 Although once your application has been lodged with the probate office there is little you can do to speed up the processing of your application.

 Obtaining a grant of probate can take between 4 – 12 weeks.
-The average time it takes for the probate office to reach your application can vary.
+The average time it takes for the probate office to process your application can vary.
 This is dependent on the time of year, how busy the registry is and how many staff they have.
 There is no set time limit for the probate office to process your application.

-We are able to get an indication of how long it will take using timescales from previous applications.
+We can get an indication of how long it will take using timescales from previous applications.
 These timescales are different for non-taxable estates, taxable estates and urgent situations.
 (For example for court cases.)

 Applications for a non-taxable estate can be with the probate office for around 2-8 weeks.
 This is an estate where no inheritance tax is payable because the estate’s value is below the deceased’s inheritance tax allowance.